seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

    res = writeRecord(seqStream, id, seq);
    res = writeRecord(seqStream, id, seq, qual);

-And here is an example for using :dox:`SequenceStream#writeAll writeAll`:
+And here is an example for using :dox:`SequenceStream#writeAll`:

 .. code-block:: cpp